-Youngest migrants held in ‘tender age’ shelters
+Youngest migrants held in ‘tender age’ shelters: APNewsBreak

 By law, child migrants traveling alone must be sent to facilities run by the U.S. Department of Health and Human Services within three days of being detained.
 The agency then is responsible for placing the children in shelters or foster homes until they are united with a relative or sponsor in the community as they await immigration court hearings.

-But U.S. Attorney General Jeff Sessions’ announcement last month that the government would criminally prosecute everyone who crosses the U.S.-Mexico border illegally has led to the breakup of hundreds of migrant families and sent a new group of hundreds of young children into the government’s care.
+But U.S. Attorney General Jeff Sessions’ announcement last month that the government would criminally prosecute everyone who crosses the U.S.-Mexico border illegally has led to the breakup of migrant families and sent a new group of hundreds of young children into the government’s care.

 The United Nations, some Democratic and Republican lawmakers and religious groups have sharply criticized the policy, calling it inhumane.